Relintai/pandemonium_engine_docs/03_usage/20_export/12_exporting_for_android.md

     - CMake version 3.10.2.4988404
     - NDK version r23c (23.2.8568313)

-- You can install it using the `command line tools ( https://developer.android.com/studio/#command-tools )`.
+- You can install it using the [command line tools](https://developer.android.com/studio/#command-tools).

-  - Once the command line tools are installed, run the `sdkmanager ( https://developer.android.com/studio/command-line/sdkmanager )` command to complete the setup process:
+  - Once the command line tools are installed, run the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager) command to complete the setup process:

 ```
 sdkmanager --sdk_root=<android_sdk_path> "platform-tools" "build-tools;30.0.3" "platforms;android-31" "cmdline-tools;latest" "cmake;3.10.2.4988404" "ndk;21.4.7075529"
 ```

-Note:

-    If you are using Linux,
-    **do not use an Android SDK provided by your distribution's repositories as it will often be outdated**.
+Note: If you are using Linux, **do not use an Android SDK provided by your distribution's repositories as it will often be outdated**.

 ## Create a debug.keystore